Our Doctrine (teachings) are completely in line with the ELS and in full agreement with the WELS.

 Lord’s Supper:

-“While they were eating, Jesus took bread, gave thanks and broke it, and gave it to his disciples, saying, “Take and eat; this is my body.”
-Then he took the cup, gave thanks and offered it to them, saying, “Drink from it, all of you.
-This is my blood of the covenant, which is poured out for many for the forgiveness of sins. ” (Matthew 26:26–28, NIV)
+“And as they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, ‘Take, eat; this is My body.’
+Then He took the cup, and gave thanks, and gave it to them, saying, ‘Drink from it, all of you.
+For this is My blood of the new covenant, which is shed for many for the remission of sins.’”
+(Matthew 26:26–28, NKJV)

 According to Christ’s Word and institution, His body and blood are truly present, distributed and received in the Lord’s Supper, under the forms of bread and wine.
 This Supper is intended for Christians who know and adhere to the teachings of God’s Word, who are able to examine themselves on the basis of that Word, and who repent of their sins and look to Christ alone for forgiveness.
 The body and blood of Christ are offered and received in this Sacrament for the remission of sins and for the strengthening of faith.
+Because of the seriousness with which we take this Sacrament, only those of our confessional fellowship are given the bread and wine.
+Please speak with the Pastor if you’d like more information or are interested in sharing in this Sacrament.

-“Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
-A man ought to examine himself before he eats of the bread and drinks of the cup. ” (1 Corinthians 11:27–28, NIV)
+“Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
+But let a man examine himself, and so let him eat of the bread and drink of the cup. ” (1 Corinthians 11:27–28, NKJV)

 The Lord’s Supper is not a symbol but a powerful blessing God gives to His people.
 Think of the Lord’s Supper like a prescription drug, it is very useful and healing to those who have a prescription, but it can be very harmful to people how are not prescribed the drug.
 God tells us that partaking in the Lord’s Supper without proper understanding and faith will cause harm instead of providing benefit.
-As a result our Church and Synod practices Close Communion to properly prepare people for the reception of the Lord’s Supper.
+As a result our Church and Synod practices closed communion to properly prepare people for the reception of the Lord’s Supper.
 If you wish to take the Sacrament, please talk to pastor as early before the service as possible.